Wofford College Scholarships (2025–2026) | Costs, Merit Aid & Honors

 Deadlines that affect merit?

-Apply by Early Action (Nov.
-15) or Regular Decision (Jan.
+Apply by Early Decision (Nov.
+1), Early Action (Nov.
+15), or Regular Decision (Jan.
 15).
 FAFSA priority for first-year students is Jan.
 1 to package need-based aid alongside any merit.

 🏆 Flagship Scholarships (Competitive)

-Wofford does offer flagship-level, highly competitive scholarships beyond automatic merit.
+Wofford offers flagship-level, highly competitive scholarships beyond automatic merit.
 These awards are limited in number, require extra selection steps (nominations, interviews, or presidential selection), and are intended for top scholars and leaders.
-One Richardson Family Scholar is chosen per entering class; two Charles E. Daniel Scholars are selected each year; and one Presidential International Scholar is named annually from enrolled students. :contentReference[oaicite:0]{index=0}
+One Richardson Family Scholar is chosen per entering class; two Charles E. Daniel Scholars are selected each year; and one Presidential International Scholar is named annually from enrolled students.

-Richardson Family Scholarship Full ride (tuition, fees, room & board) + monthly book stipend, laptop, summer internships (incl. overseas), and a January travel experience — 4 years.
-Highest honor for an entering first-year; awarded through the Wofford Scholars process with an additional on-campus interview with college representatives and the Richardson family.
-Yes — via Wofford Scholars nomination + interview (no separate standalone application portal).
-Yes (4-year award; maintain good standing/terms in award letter).
-Wofford Scholars finalists with exceptional academics, leadership, service, and a standout interview performance.
+Richardson Family Scholarship Full ride (tuition, fees, room & board) + monthly book stipend, laptop, summer internships (incl. overseas), January travel experience Wofford Scholars finalist; exceptional academics, leadership, service; requires additional interview Yes — Wofford Scholars nomination + interview Yes (4 years, good standing required) Top Wofford Scholars finalist with standout interview and impact Nov 1 (ED), Nov 15 (EA), Jan 15 (RD); Scholars interviews: Dec–Jan

-Stacking note: These flagship awards typically replace lower-tier institutional merit; final stacking and renewal terms appear in each student’s official award letter.
+Stacking note: These flagship awards typically replace lower-tier institutional merit; renewal and stacking appear in individual award letters.

 Flagship (Competitive) Scholarship FAQ